|Type of tour:||Self-guided|

 Day 5: Schoonhoven – Oudewater – Utrecht (32 miles/50 km)

 Cycle tour from Schoonhoven through the beautiful “Green Heart” of Holland via Oudewater (visit the Witches Weigh House) to Utrecht.
 Near Oudewater you can visit a traditional cheese farm, where you can also buy delicious farm-made Gouda cheese.
 In the late afternoon, the ship will bring you from Utrecht to Beverwijk.
-In the evening live music on board.
+In the evening enjoy live music on board.

 Overnight in Beverwijk.